The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

 \subsection{VHE emission}

-One of the most striking features of the detection of GRB\,221009A is the identification of very high energy emission.
-In particular the LHAASO water Cherenkov observatory has reported the detection of more than 5000 TeV photons associated with the burst \citep{huang22}, with a highest energy photon at 18 TeV.
+One of the most striking features of the detection of GRB\,221009A is the identification of very high-energy emission.
+In particular, the LHAASO water Cherenkov observatory reported the detection of more than 5000 TeV photons associated with the burst \citep{huang22,lh23,lh23b}, with a highest energy photon at 18 TeV.
 The Carpet-2 experiment detected a possible 250 TeV photon \citep{dzhappuev22}.

-Knowledge of the redshift is critical to interpreting these observations, because TeV photons scatter off the extragalactic background light (EBL) photons or even, at the very highest energy, off the Cosmic Microwave Background (CMB) photons.
-The EBL is the result of photons from essentially every photon emitter in the Universe, and so, as well as the CMB, is of important cosmological utility.
+Knowledge of the redshift is critical for the interpretation of these observations, because TeV photons scatter off the extragalactic background light (EBL) photons or even ---at the very highest energies--- off the cosmic microwave background (CMB) photons.
+The EBL is the result of photons from essentially every photon emitter in the Universe, and is therefore, in addition to the CMB, of important cosmological utility.
 These photon scatterings result in progressively higher opacity for photons of increasing energy.
-The detection of high-energy TeV photons is therefore a valuable route to probe models for the EBL.
+The detection of high-energy TeV photons is therefore a valuable route to probing models for the EBL.

 Indeed, the detection of such emission from GRB\,221009A at $z=0.151$ is particularly intriguing.
-For example, by reconstructing the expected intrinsic emission from blazars \citet{dominguez13} estimate the effective horizon as a function of photon energy: at 18 TeV this horizon (corresponding to an optical depth of 1, or an attenuation factor of $0.63$) lies at $z<0.01$, while at $z=0.15$, $\tau \gg 3$ (attenuation $>0.95$).
-Although the details of the attenuation will depend on the (currently unreported) details of the VHE emission, it is apparent that the intrinsic production of VHE emission must have been extreme in GRB\,221009A (see \citealt{2022arXiv221010778Z} for a deeper discussion).
+For example, by reconstructing the expected intrinsic emission from blazars, \citet{dominguez13} estimated the effective horizon as a function of photon energy: at 18 TeV this horizon (corresponding to an optical depth of 1, or an attenuation factor of $0.63$) lies at $z<0.01$, while at $z=0.15$, $\tau \gg 3$ (attenuation $>0.95$). {In practice, the situation is less severe, because the uncertainty associated with the highest-energy photons is significant (formally \cite{lh23b} find $E=17.8^{+7.4}_{-5.1}$ TeV) and because alternative, nonphotonic (e.g., muon) origins cannot be robustly ruled out.
+However, there remains some tension that may be suggestive of either lower-than-expected opacity in the EBL or new physics \citep{lh23b, Galanti2023}. }

+{Knowledge of the redshift also provides robust constraints on the total neutrino luminosity for the GRB.
+Intensive study of candidate neutrino tracks in the IceCube experiment provided no evidence for any neutrino excess in the MeV, TeV, and PeV energy ranges \cite{icecube23}.
+Indeed, because of the proximity and high-energy emission (the processes for which can also create neutrinos), constraints on neutrino production for GRB 221009A are as strong as those from stacked analyses of larger numbers of bursts \citep{murase23}, and begin to provide meaningful constraints on at least some physical parameters within the fireball (e.g., bulk Lorentz factor and dissipation radius; see \citealt{murase23,icecube23}). }